 In addition to the heritage related objectives, policies, and strategic directions, the OCP established urban place designations, including built form, place character, land use and density characteristics to support development that provides a diversity of places throughout the city further confirmed in policy 6.2.
 The Urban Place Designation for 780 Blanshard Street is Core Business.
 This designation is related to new development and is included here because of the scale of the proposed addition to the heritage-registered 780 Blanshard Street.
-The urban place guidelines for this designation, as directed by policy are described in Figure 8 of the OCP and includes buildings up to approximately twentyfour storeys in height in select locations, with high site coverage and to included commercial, institutional, and mixed-use buildings oriented to the street.
-Place Character Features that are building related include three to five storey building facades defining the street wall with upper storeys set back above.
-Uses consist of commercial, including office and retail along with complementary uses including residential, hotels and other visitor accommodation, civic and public facilities, and home occupations.
+The urban place guidelines for this designation include commercial, institutional, and mixed-use buildings with a continuity of commercial uses at grade and heights ranging from 10 to 15 storeys and up to 24 storeys in select locations, with high site coverage.
+Uses consist of continuous commercial at grade, including office and retail, and complementary uses such as residential, hotels and other visitor accommodation with emphasis on retail and restaurants.
+Other uses include civic and public facilities, and home occupations.
+Character features for primarily commercial and mixed-use areas include facades that define the street wall at three to five storeys in medium to high density areas.